-A position trader seeks to take advantage of major price moves in a stock.
-In an environment where many stocks are making huge moves, holding on longer term can be beneficial.
+A position trader tries to take advantage of major price moves in a stock.
+When stocks are making huge moves, holding on longer term can potentially be beneficial.

-But if the markets are sloshing around in trading ranges, longer-term positions can be frustrating.
+But if the markets are choppy, longer-term positions can be frustrating.

 #5 Breakout and Reversal Trading Strategies

-For example: Maybe a stock had a massive run-up but ran out of steam, and people are starting to doubt the company’s future.
-That can lead to a trend reversal, with the stock plummeting down, and reversal traders hoping to profit on the decline.
+Maybe a stock had a massive run-up but ran out of steam.
+Now traders are starting to doubt the company’s future.
+That can lead to a trend reversal.
+The stock price plummets, and reversal traders look to profit by going short or buying the dip.